faizarbiva/osticket-prereqs/README.md

 <p>
 <img src=https://i.imgur.com/W7JthaP.png>
   Fill out the wanted information like your region and virtual network name.
 If you want, you could create a new recourse group by clicking on "create new" otherwise you could pick an exisiting group.
-Click next until on "review and create".
-You dont have to change anything for the other tabs.
+Click on "reveiw and create" and you can skip the other tabs as a beginner starting out.
 </p>
 <p>